shilpidutta-visual/Tableau-projects/README.md

 # Tableau-projects
-All projects created in Tableau software
+All projects created in Tableau software related to Tables, Bar chart, Line chart and the Pie chart.